JamesWang/rust_prog/readme.md

   - \*   *m, dereference m, yielding the value it refers to

   numbers own the vector, when numbers goes out of scope, Rust will automatically free it

+- When get error:

+       error: cannot find derive macro `Deserialize` in this scope

+  This means something missing in Cargo.toml for serde, should enable derive feature on serde:

+       i. e
+       serde = { version = "1.0", features = ["derive"] }